-- Both vintage and modern scooters are, even at currently-high Vespa/Lambretta prices, a pretty inexpensive hobby.
-The bikes, parts, and accessories seem expensive, but compared to other vintage vehicles, they’re pretty cheap to buy, ride, restore, and maintain.
+- Both vintage and modern scooters are, a relatively inexpensive hobby so far as motor vehicles go.
+The bikes, parts, and accessories seem expensive, but compared to other vehicles, they’re pretty cheap to buy, ride, restore, and maintain.

 - While there could surely be more diversity in the scooter scene, especially the vintage scooter scene, it’s a LOT more diverse than most car/motorcycle scenes.
 There is diversity in the car scene as a whole, but the hispanic car club guys don’t mix with the Asian tuner guys, who don’t mix with the muscle car boomer guys, who don’t mix with the classic hot rod guys… and they’re almost ALL guys.

 Which brings us to the people watching… Most shows i’ve been to are, I guess, what you’d call “medium-sized,” maybe a couple hundred cars at the most, and are organized by well-meaning organizations trying to attract car owners and gawkers.
 In most cases, cars are not arranged in any meaningful fashion, you show up and park somewhere and someone gives you a number, and the handful of safety-vested volunteers running around mean well, but no one knows what’s going on.
 The schedule and the award categories are vague, the judging criteria is a mystery…